kissgyorgy/my-stars/README.md

 ## Python

+- [pymupdf/PyMuPDF](https://github.com/pymupdf/PyMuPDF) - PyMuPDF is a high performance Python library for data extraction, analysis, conversion & manipulation of PDF (and other) documents.
+- [JuliusBrussee/caveman](https://github.com/JuliusBrussee/caveman) - 🪨 why use many token when few token do trick — Claude Code skill that cuts 75% of tokens by talking like caveman
+- [sadhgurutech/mailtrim](https://github.com/sadhgurutech/mailtrim) - Delete years of Gmail clutter in minutes.
+Free, open-source, privacy-first.
 - [mr-fatalyst/oxyde](https://github.com/mr-fatalyst/oxyde) - Oxyde ORM is a type-safe, Pydantic-centric asynchronous ORM with a high-performance Rust core designed for clarity, speed, and reliability.
 - [htdt/godogen](https://github.com/htdt/godogen) - Claude Code skills that build complete Godot 4 projects from a game description
 - [package-url/purl-spec](https://github.com/package-url/purl-spec) - A minimal specification for purl aka. a package "mostly universal" URL, join the discussion at https://gitter.im/package-url/Lobby